Tobacco Addiction: Symptoms, Causes, Effects, Treatment, And Prevention Measures

 Tobacco addiction, especially through smoking, increases the probability of dying of heart and blood vessel (cardiovascular) diseases such as heart attacks and strokes.
 If an individual has been diagnosed with blood vessel disease such as heart failure, smoking tobacco will complicate it even more.

-Tobacco addiction can cause serious eye problems such as cataracts and loss of eyesight from macular degeneration.
+Tobacco addiction causes serious eye problems such as cataracts and loss of eyesight from macular degeneration.

 Women who smoke while pregnant face a higher risk of birth complications or giving birth to lower birth weight babies.

-Tobacco addiction is associated with inflammatory development of the gum and serious gum infection that can cripple the support system of the users’ overall dental setup.
+Tobacco addiction is associated with the inflammatory development of the gum and serious gum infection cripples the support system of the users’ overall dental setup.

 The mental effects of tobacco addiction are: